Using Rulex Platform REST API¶

 Not all API requests contain a body:

-Rulex Platform REST API request body is always in JSON format and contains different key/value entries as specified in the reference description of the particular API call (see the reference manual).
+Rulex Platform REST API request body is always in JSON format and contains different key/value entries as specified in the reference description of the particular API call (see the reference manual pages).
 Still in the reference API manual, you can find the correct type for the value in each entry.

 API responses are made up of the following: